-4 Ways Divorce can Impact Your Credit Score
+4 Ways Divorce Can Impact Your Credit Score

 Regardless of how amicable your divorce is, it can be a stressful time.
 For some people, a divorce is a relief and for others, it is a tragedy.
 No matter how you feel about it, you will inevitably have a lot on your plate while getting through it.
 There are legal issues, financial negotiations, court hearings, forms to fill out, and possibly even custody battles, none of which are in the least bit enjoyable.
 Then, to top it all off, there is the impact it will have on your future.